friflo/Friflo.Json.Fliox/Engine/README.md

 If a batch has finished loading the entities are than added to the `EntityStore` calling `CreateFromDataNode()` for each entity.

-The entity tree is build by utilizing the field `children` of a `DataNode`.
+The entity tree is build by utilizing the field `children` of a `DatabaseEntity`.
 In case ids in `children` are inconsistent the errors can be ignored or cause a loading error.

 Possible inconsistencies: